Ontario Highway 427: Upgrades since 1990s

+In the late-1990s, at the interchange with Highway 401, the underused left-hand exit for Eglinton Avenue was narrowed from two lanes to one lane, in order to provide an additional lane for Highway 427 southbound, although this extra lane ends shortly before the underpass with Highway 401.

 In 2001-02, modifications were made to the interchange with the QEW and Gardiner Expressway.
 This included a new loop ramp from the Highway 427 southbound collectors to the Gardiner, aimed at relieving the congestion in the express lanes created by the southbound collector-to-express transfer near Bloor Street, as the collector lanes originally lacked direct access to the Toronto-bound QEW (downloaded from the province in 1998 to become the part of the Gardiner).
 The Gardiner Expressway also received an off-ramp to Sherway Gardens, which necessitated an underpass to be implemented in the directional ramp from the Highway 427 southbound express to the Hamilton-bound QEW.

+In the late 2000s, the ramp from Highway 401 westbound to Highway 427 southbound, as well as the ramp for the opposite movement, were restriped from three lanes to two lanes.